ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 This document introduces a new link relation {{WEB-LINKING}}, "api-catalog".
-This identifies a target resource that represents a list of APIs available from the Publisher of the context resource.
+This identifies a target resource that represents a list of APIs available from the Publisher of the link context.
 The target resource URI may be /.well-known/api-catalog , or any other URI chosen by the Publisher.
 For example, the Publisher 'example' could include the api-catalog link relation in the HTTP